A Story on how NOT to do business.

 By the time I reached India, it was clear that investing in the brand was a great decision.

-But when I discovered what was happening with the brand in Egypt and its future plans, I went crazy.
+But when I discovered what was happening with the brand in Egypt and its future plans, I simply went crazy.

 I was completely captivated by the sophistication with which the brand is being developed in the Middle East, Africa, and beyond, with its nerve center in Egypt.
 So, I dove into everything related to its creators, to the point that my ideas of negotiating the brand in Mexico were nearly forgotten, and my interest in contacting its former owners vanished.